stardog-union/stardog-blog/content/posts/2017-stardog-memory-management.md

 How can we resolve this problem ?

-Of course we can say "Let's re-write out product using C++" - but what if we still want write in Java.
+Of course we can say "Let's re-write our product using C++" - but what if we still want write in Java.

-First of all let's consider the main problem of general java approach.
+First of all, let's consider the main problem of general java approach.
-Using simple Java Objects in high-loaded application we allocate memory for the object, use this memory and release hard link on the corresponding object.
+Using simple Java Objects in high-loaded application we allocate memory for the object, use this memory and release strong reference on the corresponding object.
 If the number of such object is huge - it is very big pressure on GC and memory overflow is not under our control.